 If a worker is your employee, it does not matter whether the work is full or part-time or that you hired the worker through an agency or from a list provided by an agency or association.
 Also, it does not matter if the wages paid are for work done hourly, daily, weekly, or by the job.

 If you are a home care service recipient receiving home care services through a program administered by a federal, State, or local government agency, and the person who provides your care is your household employee, you can ask the IRS to authorize an agent under section 3504 to report, file, and pay all federal employment taxes, including FUTA taxes, on your behalf.
 See Form 2678, Employer/Payer Appointment of Agent, for more information.

-If a government agency or third party agent reports and pays the employment taxes on wages paid to your household employee under its own employer identification number (EIN), you do not need to file Schedule H to report those taxes.
+If a government agency or third party agent reports and pays the employment taxes on wages paid to your household employee on your behalf, you do not need to file Schedule H to report those taxes.

 You made an agreement with Paul Brown to care for your lawn.
 Paul runs a lawn care business and offers his services to the general public.
 He hires his own helpers, instructs them how to do their jobs, and provides his own tools and supplies.
 Neither Paul nor his helpers are your employees.